richardbwang/RW-Template/README.md

 ---

 This template is **competition-ready** and provides a strong foundation for building reliable, high-performance autonomous routines using **proven robotics algorithms**, whether or not your robot uses advanced odometry.

+If you find this template useful, please star this repository and subscribe to https://www.youtube.com/@1698V to follow my team's progress and learn more about our programming.